w3hc/tc/README.md

 npm run start
 ```

-# 🐋 Docker
+## 🐋 Docker

-To start your application:
+To start the app:

 ```
 docker-compose up -d
 ```

-To shut down your application:
+To shut down the app:

 ```
 docker-compose down